Music from Another Dimension!

-Music from Another Dimension! is the fifteenth and most recent studio album by American rock band Aerosmith, released on November 6, 2012, by Columbia Records.
-Their first studio album since 2004's Honkin' on Bobo, as well as the first to feature all-new material since 2001's Just Push Play, its release marks the longest gap between Aerosmith's studio albums.
-The album was released in a single CD edition, along with a deluxe version.
-It is the last album in Aerosmith's recording contract with Sony/Columbia Records and was produced by Jack Douglas, Steven Tyler, Joe Perry, and Marti Frederiksen (three tracks).
-It is also their longest studio album with total track time of nearly 68 minutes.
+Music from Another Dimension! is the fifteenth studio album by the American rock band Aerosmith, released on November 6, 2012, by Columbia Records.
+The album marked their first release since 2004's Honkin' on Bobo, as well as the first to feature all-new material since 2001's Just Push Play.
+The release marked the longest release gap between the band's previous studio album releases.
+It additionally also marked; the last album in their recording contract with Columbia Records.
+The record was produced by Jack Douglas, Steven Tyler, Joe Perry, and Marti Frederiksen (three tracks).

 The album includes the singles "Legendary Child", "Lover Alot", "What Could Have Been Love", and "Can't Stop Lovin' You".

-Another Dimension debuted at number five on the Billboard 200 selling 63,000 copies its first week, a sharp contrast to previous debuts.
+Music from Another Dimension! debuted at number five on the Billboard 200 selling 63,000 copies its first week, a lower amount than their previous album of original material.

 Overview and recording history

 Cocked, Locked, Ready to Rock Tour and 2011–2012 sessions

 In February 2010, Aerosmith announced a world tour, entitled the "Cocked, Locked, Ready to Rock Tour", which took the band to 42 locations through September 2010.
 On the tour, tension between the band members flared due to a series of on-stage incidents between Tyler and Perry, and the announcement of Tyler as a new talent judge on the television program American Idol, which Tyler did not inform his band members about before signing on to the program.
 When announcing the 2010 tour, the band said that the next item on the agenda was the band's next studio album.
 It was also revealed that the group did in fact do some recording with producer Brendan O'Brien in 2008 but halted because of the health problems of band members.
 Bassist Tom Hamilton told the Boston Herald in September 2010 that Tyler believes he has the time and energy to continue fronting the band while also being a judge on American Idol.
 Hamilton explained, "Steven's been very emphatic in saying that the way his time is arranged on the show leaves room to work on a record.
 He's been taking great pains to remind everybody of that, so hopefully that's the way it will come out."
 On November 5, 2010, guitarist Brad Whitford said the recording sessions would probably be in Los Angeles, where American Idol is headquartered, and a world tour would follow.